 Signing up to take a class is great for a variety of reasons.
 You learn a new skill, you potentially meet new people, and you’ve found an activity to take your mind off things.
 Depending on where you live, there are probably a wide range of subjects to choose from.
 (It’s also a great way to torture your friends by making them attend with you.)

 Be bold in your choice.
 Do not spend a single brain cell worrying about if it’s cool or not.
 If you find it interesting, book it.
 Think you might like to knit?
 Go.
 Want to learn how to make your own pasta?
 Sign up!
-(And then invite me over when you’ve perfected it).
+(And then invite me over once you’ve perfected it).

 Sobriety should feel liberating and so should the way you spend your time now that you’re not drinking.
 What are the things you’ve always wanted to do but never did?
 Want to learn a new language or how to do African dance?
 Now is the perfect time to start.